 La Habra police officer Nick Wilson observed Defendant Paul Carmona make a right turn without using his turn signal.
 Officer Wilson was about 40 yards away and traveling in the opposite direction, so he was unaffected by Carmona’s turn.
 There was no other traffic nearby.
 Officer Wilson, however, believed the turn violated California Vehicle Code § 22107 and therefore made a traffic stop of Carmona.

-About This Article Briefly: This is one of favorite cases to cite to because police frequently make traffic stops for violating Vehicle Code § 22107 without describing if the client affected the safety of any other vehicle.
+About This Article Briefly: This is one of our favorite cases to cite to because police frequently make traffic stops for violating Vehicle Code § 22107 without describing if the client affected the safety of any other vehicle.
 The cite to this defense-friendly case is People v.
 Carmona (2011) 195 Cal.
 App.4th 1385; 124 Cal.
 Rptr.
 3d 819.

 Wilson then asked Carmona if he was on parole and Carmona said he was.
 Wilson proceeded to search the car, finding 7.1 grams of methamphetamine and cellular telephones with text messages relating to narcotics transactions.
 Wilson also searched Carmona’s passenger, finding a “tooter” used to snort meth.